UziTech/atom-jasmine2-test-runner/README.md

 ## Usage

+### Transition from Jasmine v1.3

+There is legacy support for transitioning to Jasmine 2.x from 1.3.

+By default any specs with a file name matching `*-spec-v1.js` will be ran by the default Atom test runner after any new tests are ran.

 ### Default Test Runner

 If you want to use all the default options, simply pass the module name as the `atomTestRunner` value in your `package.json`: